aleontiev/adbc/docs/zql.md

 ### Structure

-The intuition behind the structure of a PreQL query is to consider an infix representation of a SQL query:
+The intuition behind the structure of a ZQL query is to consider an infix representation of a SQL query:

 - The query is represented as a single-key object (SKO) with the name of a command (e.g. `SELECT`, `UPDATE`, `INSERT`, `DELETE`, `ALTER TABLE`, etc)
 - This query object can have other objects inside that represents expressions, including clauses, sub-queries, functions, keywords, operators, identifiers, and literals